Shire sells cancer drugs to Servier for $2.4 billion as Takeda circles

 Jefferies analysts said the sale “should boost Shire’s negotiating position on asking price in the current offer period with Takeda”.

-Shire has long been seen as a likely takeover target and was nearly bought by U.S. drugmaker AbbVie (ABBV.N) in 2014, until U.S. tax rule changes caused it to walk away.
+Shire has long been seen as a likely takeover target and was nearly bought by U.S. drugmaker AbbVie in 2014, until U.S. tax rule changes caused it to walk away.

 Shire itself also has a track record of acquisitions, but its biggest ever deal - the $32 billion purchase of Baxalta in 2016 - was widely criticized by shareholders.